X architects revitalizes UAE heritage house as community center with operable louver skin

 Bait Mohammed Bin Khalifa (BMBK) is a comprehensive restoration and rehabilitation of a historical house in the UAE, led by X Architects in collaboration with Buro Happold.
 Originally built in 1958 the heritage site in Al Ain embodies the transition in architectural practices and ways of living during the mid-20th century, influenced by the socio-cultural and economic changes prompted by the discovery of oil.

-The house now functions as a community space, creating a unique social fabric and place of congregation to bring people together.
+The house now functions as a community space, creating a unique social fabric and place of congregation.
 In their approach, the design team retains the site’s original materials and structural elements, while introducing modern interventions that ensure its longevity and adaptability for contemporary use, including an operable louver skin.

 bait mohammed bin khalifa x architects buro happold 5